 The France team:

-Working at the office of our Parisian partner Nation Photo, Stefan and Jules can both check and buy cameras in any quantities with a central Parisian location.
+Working at the office of our Parisian partner Nation Photo, Stefan, Jules and Adrien can both check and buy cameras in any quantities with a central Parisian location.
 Stefan is also available for travel, if larger collections need to be assessed.

 Spain and Hispanoamérica